nmonga26/ONDC-SRV-Specifications/api/docs/#prd#_for_equipment_hiring.md

     - Refundable Security
     - Delivery
     - Surcharges
         - Case 1: In case the buyer opts for self pickup (if provided by the seller), equipment location and pickup instructions are shared with the buyer
-      - case 2: In case the buyer opts for equipment delivery (if provided by the seller), fulfilment details are shared with the buyer as per the duration required
+        - Case 2: In case the buyer opts for equipment delivery (if provided by the seller), fulfilment details are shared with the buyer as per the duration required

             - With Driver
             - Without Driver

 4. Seller responds to the initiation of the booking with confirmed pricing details and settlement details are exchanged depending on the application collecting the payment.
 If the buyer app is collecting payment from the buyer, the seller app shares their settlement details and vice versa